10 deaths, 29 cases of coronavirus in Washington state

 - A student at Henry M. Jackson High School in Mill Creek has tested positive for coronavirus.
 The school was closed Saturday, Sunday, and Monday for deep cleaning.
 District superintendent Dr. Ian Saltzman said no other students have shown symptoms so far.

-- A Snohomish County man was the first person in the country to test positive for the virus back in January.
+- A Snohomish County man in his 30s was the first person in the country to test positive for the virus back in January.
 He has since fully recovered and is back out in the public.

 - A woman in her 40s is being hospitalized.
 She has underlying health conditions.